-As you can probably note from the previous section, planning your estate is essentially the way that you will ensure that you have control over your legacy when you have departed.
-In addition, by leaving a clear will, trust, and/or power of attorney will mean that you are helping those that you leave behind navigate your wishes clearly and simply, and avoiding conflict at the same time.
+Estate planning avoids conflict: Planning your estate is essentially the way that you will ensure that you have control over your legacy when you have departed.
+In addition, by leaving a clear will, trust, and/or power of attorney will mean that you are helping those that you leave behind navigate your wishes clearly and simply and avoiding conflict at the same time.

-In addition to avoiding conflict, a well-executed estate will leave your beneficiaries with the smallest possible tax burden.
-Inheritance taxes can account for a significant amount of money that you wanted to go to your loved ones, and will instead end up in the pockets of the Internal Revenue Service if you do not work to ensure that your transfer goes smoothly and with minimal tax obligations attached to them.
-With the help of an Everett estate planning attorney, you can make sure that your loved ones get what they deserve, and that you minimize the potentially-enormous tax obligations that come with inheritances in the United States.
+A strong estate reduces tax burdens: A well-executed estate will leave your beneficiaries with the smallest possible tax burden.
+Inheritance taxes can account for a significant amount of money that you wanted to go to your loved ones and will instead end up in the pockets of the Internal Revenue Service if you do not work to ensure that your transfer goes smoothly and with minimal tax obligations attached to them.
+With the help of an Everett estate planning attorney, you can make sure that your loved ones get what they deserve, and that you minimize the potentially enormous tax obligations that come with inheritances in the United States.

-Most importantly, properly planning your estate gives YOU the control that you deserve over your own assets and properties, and ensures that the people who benefit from your hard work and legacy are the people that deserve to benefit from it because of your wishes.
+Estates give you control over your assets: Properly planning your estate gives YOU the control that you deserve over your own assets and properties and ensures that the people who benefit from your hard work and legacy are the people that deserve to benefit from it because of your wishes.
 You have worked hard for your wealth, assets, and properties no matter how substantial or relatively small they may be, and it is therefore understandable that you do not want matters of your assets to be determined by people who do not have your wishes or best interests in mind.
-This is why a clear, legal, and comprehensive estate plan will protect your property as well as your peace of mind.

 The sooner you begin to plan your estate, the sooner you can move forward knowing that your loved ones will be taken care of as you see fit once you have moved on from this life.
 Partnering with an experienced estate planning attorney like Ken Schneider is one of the most important steps that you can take to begin this process in a painless, smooth, and trustworthy manner.